Malaysia's opposition forms new alliance against scandal-hit Najib

 “We want to change the government and the institution of governance that is giving the prime minister ways and means to abuse it,” said Wan Azizah.

-Najib’s United Malays National Organisation (UMNO) has led Malaysia since independence from British colonial rule in 1957, standing at the head of a multi-ethnic ruling coalition called Barisan Nasional.
+Najib’s United Malays National Organization (UMNO) has led Malaysia since independence from British colonial rule in 1957, standing at the head of a multi-ethnic ruling coalition called Barisan Nasional.

 Last month, tens of thousands of protesters gathered in a two-day rally last month calling for Najib to step down.